Kosovo's President Steps Down To Face War Crimes Charges

 "He has always denied involvement in any crimes and presented himself as a liberator of his people, a peacemaker," she added.
 "It will be interesting to see how the special court cases against him and others play out because previous cases against Kosovar Albanians were marred by witness intimidation."

-In June, Human Rights Watch expressed concern about the protection of witnesses in the case, which it says "has plagued so many war crimes trials of former KLA members, both in Kosovo and at the United Nation's International Criminal Tribunal for the former Yugoslavia (ICTY)."
+In June, Human Rights Watch expressed concern about the protection of witnesses in the case, which it says "has plagued so many war crimes trials of former KLA members, both in Kosovo and at the United Nations' International Criminal Tribunal for the former Yugoslavia."

 Vjosa Osmani, the speaker of Kosovo's parliament, will fill in as interim president until lawmakers approve a successor to Thaci.